-Essentialist Dad is my personal blog where I write about my journey to create an intentional life and the search for my highest point of contribution in everything I do.
+Essentialist Dad is my personal blog where I write about my journey to live by design, not by default.

 My name is Bud Ward.

-Like you, I play many roles in life.
+Like you, I have many roles in life.
 I’m a dad, husband, writer, physical therapist, entrepreneur, and aspiring essentialist.

 Of all of my roles, being a dad and husband are the most important to me.